 free wifi

 Airports, hotels… On vacation we also spend the whole day connected to the Internet.
 WhatsApp has in many countries become an essential tool for personal communication.
-We all want to be able to check Facebook, post photos on Instagram, tweet something we’ve seen, and answer work emails from wherever we are
+We all want to be able to check Facebook, post photos on Instagram, tweet something we’ve seen, and answer work emails from wherever weĀ areā€¦ and itā€™s possible.
+We mostly do all these things from a smartphone, or perhaps from tablets or (increasingly less) from laptops.

-It is quite common to scan for and connect to public WiFi networks which aren’t password-protected and let you connect to the Internet cheaply and simply.
+It is quite common to scan for and connect to public WiFi networks which arenā€™t password-protected and let you connect to the Internet cheaply and simply.
 In fact, a typical selling-point of many restaurant chains nowadays is that they offer free WiFi connections to customers, and in many places there are public WiFi hotspots provided by local councils.

-), most users, if they can, still try to avoid using mobile data.
+Even though the price of mobile data connections has dropped considerably (largely thanks to competition and technological advances), and connection speeds continue to increase (GPRS,Ā 3G, HDSPA, 4Gā€¦), most users, if they can, still try to avoid using mobile data.
 The reason is simple: many of the mobile data rates on offer include a limit on data download volume, and once this threshold is exceeded, either the connection speed drops or the charges increase.
 Moreover, not everywhere has good mobile data coverage, and that directly affects the connection speed.
-And that’s not to mention the question of data roaming when traveling to other countries, where prices are very often completely prohibitive.
+And thatā€™s not to mention the question of data roaming when traveling to other countries, where prices are very often completely prohibitive.

-It’s obvious that most of us at one time or another will try to connect to a public WiFi network.
+Itā€™s obvious that most of us at one time or another will try to connect to a public WiFi network.
 Is it safe?
 What are the risks?
 Can anyone spy on data sent from my device?
 Can I get infected if the network is malicious?
-These are some of the questions that we’ll answer below.
+These are some of the questions that weā€™ll answer below.

-When you connect to the Internet from home or from your office, you know who is responsible for the network and which people can connect to it.
-However, on a public network, anyone can be connected, and you have no idea of their intentions.
+When you connect to the Internet from home or from your office, you know who is responsible for the network and which people can connect to it. Ā However, on a public network, anyone can be connected, and you have no idea of their intentions.
 One of the first questions that arises concerns the level of security on any Web page that requires you to enter your login credentials.

 wifi airport